 Cost of Ownership

 Like all modern BMWs, the 4 Series Gran Coupe delivers some incredible efficiency figures.
 Once you've got over the upfront cost of the car, this means that actual day-to-day running costs will be on a par with far more humble tackle.
 Thank BMW's EfficientDynamics technology for that, this suite of measures resulting in ultra-competitive economy and emissions figures right across the board.
-Take the 430i for example; a petrol-engined performance model that can dip under six seconds to 60mph yet still returns a fuel economy figure of 46.3mpg on the combined cycle and emissions of just 151g/km.
-The real standout performer at present is the 420d, which manages to wring 67.3 miles from a gallon of diesel on the combined cycle and emits a mere 111g/km.
-Even if you go for the range-topping 440i petrol version, you'll see 42.8mpg and 159g/km.
+Take the 430i for example; a petrol-engined performance model that can dip under six seconds to 60mph yet in auto form, still returns a fuel economy figure of 47.8mpg on the combined cycle and emissions of just 136g/km.
+The real standout performer at present is the 420d, which in auto form manages to wring 70.6 miles from a gallon of diesel on the combined cycle and emits a mere 106g/km.
+Even if you go for the range-topping 440i petrol version, you'll see 41.5mpg and 159g/km.
 Expect strong residuals which will continue to give mainstream car manufacturers something to fret over.
 Insurance ratings are also said to have been driven down by better repairability and improved security.

 Once you've wrapped your brain around the BMW 4 Series Gran Coupe's reason for existence, there's a lot to like about it.
 Granted, there are many chassis derivatives spun off the basic 3 Series underpinnings and the 4 Series Gran Coupe is unashamedly niche, but if you need usable back seats but also want a sleek body style, this is about your best bet at the accessible end of the BMW range.
-Given the huge sales of the 3 Series saloon, it's far from inconceivable that the 4 Series Gran Coupe could pick up a few of these, as well as muscling in on the territory of the Audi A5 Sportback and even poach some orders away from cars like the Mercedes CLA as well.
+The 4 Series Gran Coupe has muscled effectively in on the territory of the Audi A5 Sportback and has even poached some orders away from cars like the Mercedes CLA as well.
 We've recently had some models that seemed strange additions to the BMW range and the public have given them the cold shoulder.
-This one also seems a bit of an oddity but looks as if it has more than enough talent to succeed.
+This one though, has more than enough talent to succeed.